HansenHeLab/VSE/README.md

 **Program requirement:**
 ```
+- R (3.1.1) with package car
 - Perl (5.14 or higher) with package Statistics::R
-- R (3.1.1) with package car
 ```

 ####Installation:

+**Step 1: Install R**

+R is required for calculating the statistics and generating the plots.
+You can download R at [www.r-project.org](http://www.r-project.org).
+Version 3.1.1 is preferred, the later versions are not tested but should work.
+The R package ```car``` is required.
+The package will be installed automatically if not installed.
+If it is not automatically installed or you get an error, see at the end of this document for more help.

-**Step 1: Install Perl**
+**Step 2: Install Perl**

 You can get the Perl software from [their website](https://www.perl.org/get.html) and install.
 Version 5.14+ is required.
 Perl module Statistics::R must be installed.
-In typical linux environment, you can install by typing ```cpanm Statistics::R``` in your command prompt.
+In typical linux environment, you can install by typing ```sudo cpanm Statistics::R``` in your command prompt.
 Please see at the end of this document for more help.

-**Step 2: Install R**

-R is also required for calculating the statistics and generating the plots.
-You can download R at [www.r-project.org](http://www.r-project.org).
-Version 3.1.1 is preferred, the later versions may work.
-The R package ```car``` is required.
-The package will be installed automatically if not installed.
-If connection to internet is not possible, see at the end of this document for more help.

 **Step 3: Download VSE**

 You must download the file ``vse`` and the supporting 1000 Genome Project LD data from http://helab.uhnresearch.ca/?q=node/26.
-You can make the file ```vse``` excutable by the command ```chmod +x vse``` and move to your ```bin``` directory to make it executable from any location.
+Please untar the downloaded file.
+Optionally, you can make the file ```vse``` excutable by the command ```chmod +x vse``` and add it to your ```$PATH``` to make it executable from any location.

 ###Using VSE